adequatica/adequatica.github.io/_posts/2022-09-20-principles-of-writing-automated-tests.md

 Do not try to do everything and/or check everything in a single step.

-The more «atomic» will be test steps, the more intelligible will be test reports and test logs.
+The more «atomic» test steps, the more intelligible test reports and test logs will be.

-## 9. Do not put await inside expect
+## 10. Do not put await inside expect

 One operation inside another operation leads to a complication.